Waiting to Save for Retirement Could Cost You

 Here are some options for getting on the right track:

-- Give your savings a boost.
-As your income increases, up your savings rate by 1% to 3% each year.
+• Think about increasing your savings when you get a raise.
+As your income increases, you may be able to up your savings rate by 1% to 3% each year.
 Before you know it, you'll be savings a lot more than you thought you could.

 Better late than never